Acceleration Studies Foundation

 NEXT MEETING:

-See Yahoo Group home page (currently 250 members, active)
+See Yahoo Group home page (currently 297 members, inactive—needs moderator)

 NEXT MEETING: